UPPS 05.03.03 - Alcoholic Beverage Policy and Procedure

 the director or coordinator of the facility where the event will occur;

-the UPD director who will assign the appropriate number of security officers and calculate the expected costs; and
+the director of UPD, or designee, who will assign the appropriate number of security officers and calculate the expected costs;

-the university food service and alcoholic beverage contractor (For information about the university food service/alcoholic beverage contractor, please see the Auxiliary Services website or call 512.245.2585).
+the university food service and alcoholic beverage contractor (for information about the university food service or alcoholic beverage contractor, please refer to the Catering Services website); and

-If a planned event is cancelled, the sponsor must (at least 24 hours in advance) notify the director or coordinator of the facility where the event was to occur, the UPD director, the food service and alcoholic beverage contractor, and the dean.
+If a planned event is cancelled, the sponsor must (at least 24 hours in advance) notify the director or coordinator of the facility where the event was to occur, the director of UPD, the food service and alcoholic beverage contractor, and the divisional vice president, or designee.

-The checklist risk of liability contains a checklist to help reduce liability exposure and health risks associated with the consumption of alcoholic beverages.
+The checklist risk of liability contains information to help reduce liability exposure and health risks associated with the consumption of alcoholic beverages.

-Throughout the year, Texas State may provide free educational programs for its university community for the purpose of preventing alcohol and drug abuse.
+Throughout the year, Texas State will provide free educational programs for its university community for the purpose of preventing alcohol and drug abuse.

 The following support services are available to members of the university community with questions and concerns about the use or misuse of alcoholic beverages and controlled substances: